 So how many summers do you have left?
 How many summers have you taken that vacation?
 There are many reasons why you should not skip it.
 It doesn’t have to be far away or grand either to receive the gifts you get when you take time to vacation with your children before they are on their own.
 Here is a list of my top reasons to take that summer vacation with your kids before their 18 summers are gone.

 Discover Something New- You don’t have to go far to try new things or even learn new things.
-I remember one summer with the kids where we actually were home and I took boxes from the move and turned them into an make believe airplane and suitcases.
-With help from books from the library we traveled the world that summer in our very own backyard.
+I remember one summer with the kids where we actually were home, and I took boxes from the move and turned them into a make-believe airplane and suitcases.
+With help from books from the library, we traveled the world that summer in our very own backyard.

-Get Fully Submerged-When your adventure takes you away get involved with the culture of the area.
-Join in ritual or a dance.
-Learn some of the language.
+Get Fully Submerged-When your adventure takes you away, get involved with the culture of the area.
+Join in a ritual or a dance.
+Learn some of the languages.
 Eat the foods they eat.
 Mingle with the locals.
 You and your children will be richer for it.

 Time is ticking.
 Summer is coming.
 Where will your vacations take you before your 18 are gone?

 Lisa Rossmeissl is the owner of Boomerang Escapes, a home-based agency located in Old Bridge, New Jersey with agents in TN, MS, and WI.